Best Things To Do In Philadelphia

 Boathouse Row is another unique historic site in Philadelphia.

 Located just west of the Philadelphia Museum of Art you’ll find a row of 15 boathouses built in the 19th-century which house a variety of social and rowing clubs along the Schuylkill River.
-Perfect for an afternoon stroll!
+If you’re looking for things to do in Philadelphia, this spot is perfect for an afternoon stroll!

 The Magic Gardens are a unique, vibrantly embellished outdoor art installation.